 Propane Stoves

-Most propane stoves are constructed for outdoor use, whether as grills or mobile cookstoves.
-Lately, however, mainstream appliance makers such as Electrolux and Fisher & Paykel have already produced indoor propane ranges and stovetops, occasionally including advanced digital controllers such as their regular counterparts.
+Most propane stoves, whether as grills or mobile cookstoves, are constructed for outdoor use.
+However, mainstream appliance makers such as Electrolux and Fisher & Paykel have already produced indoor propane ranges and stovetops.

-These stoves operate identically to standard gas indoor ranges nevertheless get their fuel from outside propane tanks.
-Because natural and propane burn with similar properties, and propane is in gaseous form from the time it exits the tank, the two types of stoves can sometimes utilize the others fuel after a conversion process.
+Because natural and propane burn with similar properties, and propane is in gaseous form from when it exits the tank, the two types of stoves can sometimes utilize the other fuel after a conversion process.

 Gas Stoves